BOM-98/mental-maths-project-2/README.md

 ## Introduction

-Welcome to Mental Maths Trainer, a web application designed to help people sharpen their mental arithmetic skills in an engaging and adaptive manner.
-Our platform caters to learners of all ages, from young students to adults seeking to improve their mental agility and mathematical prowess.
+Welcome to Mental Maths Trainer, a fun and flexible online tool that may be used to assist individuals improve their mental arithmetic abilities.
+Young pupils and adults looking to advance their mental agility and mathematical skill are both welcome on the platform.

-Mental Maths Trainer offers a dynamic environment for practicing addition, subtraction, multiplication, and division, with problems that automatically adjust in difficulty to keep users challenged and engaged.
-By adhering to the [85% rule for optimal learning](https://www.nature.com/articles/s41467-019-12552-4), our application ensures that users experience the right balance of success and challenge, maximizing their learning potential.
+In order to keep users interested and challenged, Mental Maths Trainer provides a dynamic environment for learning addition, subtraction, multiplication, and division with problems that automatically increase in complexity.
+Our application maximizes learning potential by following the [85% rule for optimum learning](https://www.nature.com/articles/s41467-019-12552-4), to ensures that users experience the right balance of success and challenge, maximizing their learning potential.
+Users will progress through the app until they reach a level where they are not getting the right answer approx 15% of the time.

-Mental arithmetic training has been shown to have a positive impact on cognitive abilities and neuroplasticity.
-By engaging in regular mental arithmetic exercises, users can experience a range of benefits beyond just improved math skills.
-Research suggests that practicing mental arithmetic can lead to enhancements in overall cognitive abilities, such as [working memory, attention, and processing speed](https://psycnet.apa.org/record/2012-26807-001).
+It has been demonstrated that practicing mental arithmetic improves cognitive functioning and neuroplasticity.
+Users who regularly practice mental arithmetic can get a variety of advantages in addition to better math abilities.
+Improved working memory, attention, and processing speed have all been shown as a result of practicing mental arithmetic, according to [research](https://psycnet.apa.org/record/2012-26807-001).

-Neuroplasticity, the brain's ability to change and adapt in response to new experiences, also plays a significant role in mental arithmetic training.
-Studies have shown that engaging in cognitive tasks like mental arithmetic can increase neuroplasticity, [leading to stronger connections between neurons and improved brain function](https://www.nature.com/articles/427311a).
+The brain' ability to grow new neurons to adapt to a stimulus, known as neuroplasticity, is a key driver in developing mental arithmetic skills.
+Studies show that performing cognitive activities like mental addition and subtraction can boost neuroplasticity, [leading to stronger connections between neurons and improved brain function](see https://www.nature.com/articles/427311a).

-The Mental Maths Trainer is a web app that will provide numerous benefits, including enhanced cognitive abilities, increased neuroplasticity, and improved performance in everyday tasks.
-By engaging in regular mental arithmetic practice using Mental Maths Trainer, users can unlock these advantages and experience a positive impact on their overall cognitive development and daily life.
-Users will work in an enviroment that optimizes their ability to improve their working memory, problem solving abilities, and ability to focus on tasks.
+The Mental Maths Trainer is an online application that will offer several advantages, including higher performance in daily activities, increased neuroplasticity, and improved cognitive capacities.
+Users may get these benefits and see a good influence on their general cognitive development and daily lives by regularly practicing mental arithmetic with Mental Maths Trainer.
+Users will be working in an optimal environment that maximizes the development of their working memory, problem-solving skills, and task-focus.

+The game has no end, the goal is to reach level 18 of the game, but if someone reaches level 18 they can continue for as long as they wish.
+This is to avoid putting restrictions on how long someone would like to train for.

 ![Header Image](https://github.com/BOM-98/project_1/blob/main/assets/images/README_images/responsive-images.png)